Joe Medicine Crow

-Joseph Medicine Crow (October 27, 1913 – April 3, 2016) was a Native American writer, historian and war chief of the Crow Nation.
+Joseph Medicine Crow (October 27, 1913 – April 3, 2016) was a Native American writer, historian and war chief of the Crow Tribe.
 His writings on Native American history and reservation culture are considered seminal works, but he is best known for his writings and lectures concerning the Battle of the Little Bighorn of 1876.

-Medicine Crow was a World War II veteran, serving as a scout in the 103rd Infantry Division of the US Army.
+Medicine Crow was a World War II veteran, serving as a scout in the 103rd Infantry Division of the U.S. Army.
 He received the Bronze Star Medal and the Légion d'honneur for his service during World War II.
 In 2009, he was awarded the Presidential Medal of Freedom by Barack Obama.

 Medicine Crow was a founding member of the Traditional Circle of Indian Elders and Youth.
-He was the last war chief of the Crow Nation and the last Plains Indian war chief.
+He was the last war chief of the Crow Tribe and the last Plains Indian war chief.

 Early life

 Joseph Medicine Crow (his Crow name meant High Bird) was born in 1913 on the Crow Indian Reservation near Lodge Grass, Montana, to Amy Yellowtail and Leo Medicine Crow.
-As the Crow kinship system was matrilineal, he was considered born for his mother's people, and gained his social status from that line.
+As the Crow kinship system was matrilineal, he was considered born to his mother's people, and gained his social status from that line.
 Property and hereditary positions were passed through the maternal line.
 Chief Medicine Crow, Leo's father, was a highly distinguished and honored chief in his own right, who at the age of 22 became a war chief.
 He set a standard for aspiring warriors and was his son's inspiration.

-His maternal step-grandfather, White Man Runs Him, was a scout for US General George Armstrong Custer and an eyewitness to the Battle of the Little Bighorn in 1876.
+His maternal step-grandfather, White Man Runs Him, was a scout for U.S. General George Armstrong Custer and an eyewitness to the Battle of the Little Bighorn in 1876.
 Joe Medicine Crow's cousin was Pauline Small, the first woman elected to office in the Crow Tribe of Indians.